ivancarlosti/parkingpage/README.md

 Dynamic HTML to put on parking domains

-You can also run it on docker compose adding it to your container:
+You can also run it on docker compose adding it to your container, do not forget to manage ports and certificates when needed:

 ```
   nginx: